bestofjs/bestofjs/README.md

 [bestof.js.org](http://bestof.js.org/) gathers the latest trends about open source projects related to the web platform: JavaScript of course (client and server side) but also html, css...

-This is a place where font-end engineers and node.js developers can find the best components to build amazing web applications:
+This is a place where front-end engineers and node.js developers can find the best components to build amazing web applications:

 * Frameworks
 * Libraries